-The GPFLR drives the Bonn Challenge (a pledge to restore 150 million hectares of deforested land by 2020).
-Partners of the GPFLR team up to engage decision-makers, the private sector, civil society and other actors in supporting FLR, to create knowledge networks and capacity development encouraging and accelerating best FLR practice globally.
+WeForest is a Partner of the Global Partnership on Forest and Landscape Restoration (GPFLR), a consortium of proactive stakeholders working together to catalyse the restoration of the world’s deforested and degraded landscapes.
+Partners of the GPFLR collaborate to engage decision-makers, the private sector, civil society and other actors in supporting FLR and to create knowledge networks and build capacity for best practice globally.

 Leendert Adriaan Bruijnzeel

 David Ellison is a Researcher/Consultant who works as an External Expert for the Swedish University of Agricultural Sciences (SLU, Umea), the European Forest Institute (EFI—Bonn), and as an Independent Senior Researcher (Ellison Consulting).
 His work focuses broadly on the science, politics and policy of climate, and primarily on forests and their relevance for climate and policy.

-Bart MuysBart Muys is a professor of forest ecology and management at KU Leuven.
+Bart Muys is a professor of forest ecology and management at KU Leuven.
 His research focuses on the ecosystem function of tree diversity, forest restoration ecology and the evaluation of sustainability in forests and bioenergy systems.
 He has led several forest restoration projects in Ethiopia and participated in numerous projects worldwide on the role of forests for water, carbon and biodiversity.

 David Sands is Professor of Plant Sciences and Plant Pathology at Montana State University, USA.
 He is a specialist in agricultural plant science, plant bacteriology, biological control of weeds and biotechnology.
 His work includes the ecology, detection, characterization and control of plant pathogens, Pseudomonas syringae and Xanthomonas campestris that have been linked to cloud formation and biological precipitation.